This section displays a map with the current organization’s devices known GPS position.

-Each organization device is rendered on the map as a blue device icon.
+Each device is rendered on the map as a blue device icon.
 By hovering a device, you can display a tooltip with the device ID and its Owner’s name (if any).
 You can access a device’s detailed information by clicking on the blue device icon to display the corresponding device side panel.

 When several devices are located in the same area, they are clustered and their position is rendered as a coloured circle and a number indicating the number of devices in the cluster.
 The cluster uses a few shades of blue based on the number of clustered devices (darker when there are more devices).
 You can click on a cluster to zoom in and display blue device icons and/or sub-clusters.
 When it is not possible to zoom in or when several devices have the exact same position, clicking on a cluster renders each device icon next to the cluster.

 The device position is retrieved during each synchronization.
 If GPS is enabled on the device and if a GPS position has been computed and stored, then the last stored position is synced and used to render the map.
-Failing that (GPS is not enabled or no position has been computed yet since the last device reboot), an approximate position is computed based on the device IP during sync and rendered on the map .
-The side-panel displays the position coordinates (e.g., “48.85820, 2.33870”), the localization method and sync date (e.g., “From IP, on Aug 27, 2018, 10:55” or “From GPS, on Nov 11, 2019, 8:15”).
+If the device doesn’t send any GPS position during a sync, the last one is kept and continues to be rendered on the map until a new one is received.
+The side-panel displays the GPS position latitude and longitude coordinates (e.g., “48.85820, 2.33870”), the localization method, accuracy and date (e.g., “IP estimate accuracy: 2km, Nov 20, 2018, 18:07” or “GPS accuracy: 12m, Mar 30, 2020, 12:13”).